caoruicn1/My-Notes/Notes/Equity_Market.md

         3. Portfolio Beta
             - The beta of a portfolio is simple the weighted average of the betas of the stocks in the portfolio.
+            - Under CAPM, market has to offer the highest Sharpe ratio.
             - ![Portfolio_Frontier](what/Equity_Market_8.png)

     - Security market line(SML)